danybony/chrome-github-sticky-headers/README.md

 ...unfortunately this is not always the case.<br/>
 This chrome extension help you reviewing those 1000 loc files having the current file header always visible while scrolling through the page.

+**NEW**: you can now collapse and expand some or all of the changed files.

 ![Chrome Github Sticky Headers Screenshot](raw/screenshot_1.png)

 ##Development